rabstolaf/bwsys/01_installing-ubuntu.md

 ## 2. Installing Ubuntu 18.04 Server

 * Start your VM, it should load up the installer

+* Note: Use the space bar for selecting.

 * Choose your language and keyboard layout and choose *Install Ubuntu*
 * The next screen shows your network interface along with your IPv4 and IPv6 configurations, along with the protocol it will use to set the IP addresses.
 Hit *Done*
 * Leave the proxy address field blank